LiquidLessonPlans/Full_Stack_Java_Extended_4_1/qc-study/qc-angular.md

  - What are components?
    - Components are the building blocks of Angular apps, and can be as big as a whole page, or as small as a single button or field.
    - Components are made up of 4 files created by the CLI:
-     - template/view in the html file
+     - template/view in the .html file
-     - Style in the css file
+     - Stylesheet in the .css file
-     -
+     - component in the .ts
+     - unit tests in the .spec.ts file
- - What is a Angular module?
+ - What is an Angular module?
+   - Angular modules contain metadata about one or more components, and are used to describe how the components should be built and injected.
+The module exposes and makes public components, pipes, directives, etc. And the module can import those things exported by other modules.
+   - Angular is built to be modular, and a module is a container dedicated to a domain, workflow, or closely related set of features.
  - What is a directive?
  - What are examples of structural directives?
  - What are examples of attribute directives?